Zhongli0401/korepi-tools/README.md

 Q: The local server crashed, and korepi prompts process crashed, exit code: 0x0000409

 A: Turn off your network proxy, especially OpenClash

+- credits : Fad#1234
+- korepi57 tool dev for the initial bat files n stuff
+- Anonymous for providing a key for testing
+- notmarek for his help in finding the salt for the payload signature